Mission: Impossible – Dead Reckoning Part One: Polish bridge controversy

 By July 2020, history and railway enthusiasts, scientists and filmmakers protested, along with the regional Monuments Heritage Office, members of Polish parliament, and the International Committee for the Conservation of the Industrial Heritage.
 Activists and NGOs launched a petition against the destruction.
-As it was long registered provincially, and being added into Poland's national Registry of Cultural Property, the Ministry of Culture and National Heritage confirmed it was pushing the bridge to play in the movie, with a "small section" to be demolished onset, before revitalizing the related local heritage railway line altogether.
+As it was long registered provincially, and being added into Poland's national Registry of Cultural Property, the Ministry of Culture and National Heritage confirmed it was pushing the bridge to play in the film, with a "small section" to be demolished onset, before revitalizing the related local heritage railway line altogether.
 Following the backlash, the General Conservator of Monuments assured "there was no question" of destroying the bridge.

 In August 2020, as the story turned international, McQuarrie said there was never a plan to blow up the bridge, and that only unsafe and partially damaged portions could have been destroyed, which allegedly needed to be rebuilt, concluding: "To open up the area to tourism, the bridge needed to go."
 He later added that "there was no disrespect intended".
 The production company did not pledge to cover construction costs of a potential new bridge, nor the renovation of the historic one.
 Eventually, cultural property registration procedures for the Lake Pilchowickie bridge were finalized, effectively preventing it from any damage.
 In May 2021, Eksner sued the Paramount production crew including McQuarrie and Cruise for breach of contract.

-Filming of the train wreck scene was expected to take place between April and June 2021 on a constructed set in a disused quarry in the Peak District National Park in Stoney Middleton, with a railway line and part of a bridge over the cliff edge.
+Filming of the train wreck scene was expected to take place between April and June 2021 on a constructed set in a disused quarry in the Peak District National Park in Stoney Middleton, England, with a railway line and part of a bridge over the cliff edge.
 After two weeks of suspended filming, the scene was filmed on August 20, when a mockup Britannia Class locomotive was propelled off the cliff into the quarry.